cwi-dis/igor/igor/plugins/ca/readme.md

 ### Linux

 On Linux, rename the certificate so that it has a _.crt_ extension.
 Copy it into _/usr/share/ca-certificates_.
 Run _update-ca-certificates_.
 The latter two steps may have to be done using _sudo_.
+Maybe (unsure when) you have to run `dpkg-reconfigure ca-certificates` in stead of the update command and select your new certificate.

 ### Windows